-Kenya has confirmed Cholera in Lamu and Tana River Counties.
+Kenya has confirmed Cholera cases in Garissa, Kiambu, Mombasa, Murang'a, Nairobi and Vihiga.

 Cholera is an acute gastrointestinal infection caused by Vibrio cholerae bacteria.
 It is primarily associated with contaminated water and food, including raw or undercooked fish and shellfish.
 The illness is transmitted from person to person via the fecal-oral route – an infected person who does not practice proper hand or body hygiene passes the infection to another person when handling food and water.